Derandomized Parallel Repetition via Structured PCPs: Decodable PCPs

 In the following subsections we recall the definitions of PCPPs (Section~\ref{sec:PCPP}) and define udPCPs (Section~\ref{sub:dPCP}).
 We then prove the equivalence of PCPPs and udPCPs.
 Next we state two lemmas that capture the two main steps in constructing dPCPs.
-This is followed by a proof of Theorem~\ref{thm:main-dPCP}.
-Finally, we sketch a proof of Theorem~\ref{thm:MR} based on Theorem~\ref{thm:main-dPCP}.
+This is followed by a proof of Theorem~\ref{thm:main-dPCP} (construction of dPCPs).
+Finally, we sketch a proof of Theorem~\ref{thm:MR} (the \cite{MR08} result) based on Theorem~\ref{thm:main-dPCP}.